List of whitewater rivers: United Kingdom

 Almost all runs in England and Wales need recent rain to be at a paddleable level, and many can only be run immediately after heavy rain.
 In Scotland, some bigger rivers can be run for weeks after rain although as with the rest of the country, most need recent wet weather.
 The paddling season is year-round but the rivers are more often runnable in winter (the wettest months of the year being December and January).
-Exceptions to this include rivers which have artificially maintained flows from reservoirs.
+Exceptions to this include rivers which have artificially maintained flows from reservoirs like the River Dee.
 On these rivers, flow may increase in dry weather as more water is released.
 The Afon Tryweryn is one example in Wales.

 Most runs offer only a few kilometres of whitewater; often several rivers can be run on a wet day.
 Some rivers consist of only a single rapid.
 Only a few rivers (such as the Findhorn and Spean in the Scottish Highlands) have more than a days' worth of paddling, and most of this tends to be grade III or less.

 The River Dart excepted, there is no natural whitewater in the (mainly flat) south and east of England.
 Here whitewater paddlers often go playboating at man made weirs.
 Hurley weir on the River Thames west of London is probably the most popular.
 There are several artificial whitewater courses, where water is pumped or diverted through a concrete channel containing obstacles to create rapids.
 There is a 28 m3/s artificial whitewater course on the Trent at Holme Pierrepont in Nottingham (at the National Watersports Centre), a 5 m3/s course on the Tees in Teesside, and smaller courses on the Nene at Northampton, and at Cardington.

 In England Commercial rafting is limited to artificial whitewater courses (where it often provides the majority of the courses' income).
-Bigger and more reliable rivers can be found in Scotland and Wales, in particular the River Findhorn, River Orchy, River Spey, River Tay and the Afon Tryweryn.
+Bigger and more reliable rivers can be found in Scotland and Wales, like the River Findhorn, River Orchy, River Spey and River Tay in Scotland, and the Afon Tryweryn and River Dee in Wales.

 There are several sites off the west coast of Britain where strong tidal currents channeled between islands create big volume sections of whitewater.
 These include the Bitches in Pembrokeshire in Wales, and the Falls of Lora on the west coast of Scotland.

 Legal access to whitewater is a big issue in England and Wales.
 The law is currently unclear, resulting in two schools of thought followed.